django-cms/django-cms/docs/introduction/index.rst

 These tutorials take you step-by-step through some key aspects of this work.
-They're not intended to explain the :doc:`topics in depth </topics/index>`, or provide :doc:`reference material </reference/index>`, but they will leave you with a good idea of what it's possible to achieve in just a few steps, and how to go about it.
+They're not intended to explain the :doc:`topics in depth </topics/index>`, or provide :doc:`reference material </reference/index>`, but they will leave you with a good idea of what is possible to achieve in just a few steps, and how to go about it.

 Once you're familiar with the basics presented in these tutorials, you'll find